 Chase Sapphire Preferred features Chase Blueprint.

 For those with good to excellent credit, Slate from Chase offers a 0% Intro APR for up to 15 months on purchases and on balance transfers.
 However, it lacks a reward program, and aside from perhaps a slick design and name, after a quick review of terms I couldn’t otherwise see why someone might pick Slate over Chase Freedom.
 However upon a closer look one reason might be in the details: Slate offers a 0% introductory balance transfer fee.
 If you transfer your higher rate balances during the first 60 days your account is open you will pay no balance transfer fee.
 After the first 60 days, the fee for future balance transfers is 3% of the amount transferred with a minimum of $5.

-Slate from Chase – No Balance Transfer Fee features Chase Blueprint.
+Chase Slate – No Balance Transfer Fee features Chase Blueprint.

-Chase Freedom is a cash back credit card which offers up to 5% cash back rewards in rotating categories for purchases such as at gasoline stations, restaurants and more, subject to quarterly enrollment and maximum.
+Chase Freedom is a cash back credit card which offers up to 5% cash back rewards in rotating categories for purchases such as at gasoline stations, restaurants and more, subject to quarterly enrollment and maximum in combined purchases each quarter.
 These categories rotate every 3 months.

 All purchases not in the 5% rotating category earn 1% cash back.
 In addition this card offers a 0% introductory APR for 15 months on purchases and balance transfers.